New owner for a familiar cart

 "The hot dogs are pretty plain unless you've got your own special sauces," he said.
 "We're working on it.
 My wife does her own sauerkraut.
 We make our own chili, our own horseradish mustard, our own red onion sauce.
 I wanted to do the sausage different.
 Everyone does sausage, onion and peppers.
 I slow cook mine in a pasta sauce — makes it nice and tender — throw it on a roll, top with provolone, add some pepperoni if they wanted it."

 The signature sausage is called a "Tenderizer" without the pepperoni.
-With it, it's dubbed the "Jimmosocki" — a nickname for Miles whose origin he said is best not discussed in public.
+With it, it's dubbed the "Jimmosocki" — a nickname for Miles the origin of which he said is best not discussed in public.

 Miles said he plans to operate from 11 a.m. to 3 p.m., Tuesday through Friday from May to October.
 He said he is getting good traffic, particularly during the lunch rush.